 The AUDIO jack is provided for an external speaker or for headphones.
 When in use, the internal speaker is automatically disconnected.
 The amplifier output is designed for an 8 ohm load but will operate satisfactorily with high impedance phones or speakers with 4 to 16 ohms impedance.
-Since the amount of power required to drive certain headphones to a satisfactory level is much less than for a speaker, it is recommended that an attenuating network be used between the AUDIO jack and the phones, when using low impedance phones.
-The attenuator will greatly reduce residual noise and audio feedthrough when transmitting because the audio amplifier will be opearting with a more favorable signal to noise setting of the AF control.
-A simple resistor network consisting of approximately 15 ohms in series with the phones and a shunt resistor of 2.7 or 3.3 ohms across the phones should suffice.
-The resistors, both 1/2 watt types, can be soldered to the phone plug terminals and consealed in the shell.
+Since the amount of power required to drive certain headphones to a satisfactory level is much less than for a speaker, it is recommended that an attenuating network be used betenuator will greatly reduce residual noise and audio feedthrough when transmitto noise setting of the AF control.
+A simple resistor network consisting of 3.3 ohms across the phones should suffice.
+The resistors, both 1/2 watt types, can be soldered to the phone plug terminals and concealed in the shell.